storj/storj/docs/design/referral-manager.md

     If a satellite address, C, is found in the database that's associated to the referral code XYZ, referral manager sends the referral code XYZ to satellite C. Satellite C looks up the user Bonnie that's associated with the referral code XYZ. satellite C injects a new entry into user_credits table for Bonnie for their earned referrer credits.

+### Marketing admin GUI

+    Admin GUI is a web user interface that allows the marketing team to set different offers into the offers table (schema see below).

+    Currently, each satellite has its own offers table in the satellitedb and marketing admin GUI.

+    With the referral manager, we will migrate the existing offers table from satelites to the referral manager database.

+    In this way, the marketing team does not need to go through each tardigrade satellite to set up the configuration for offers.

 ## Rationale
 1. Will this overload satellites?